-If you’re more tech-savvy, you may just want to send them UberEats credits that they can use to order just about any food they might be craving.
+If you’re more tech-savvy, you may just want to send them UberEats or Doordash credits that they can use to order just about any food they might be craving.

 A Postpartum Recovery Kit

 While this gift may not be as pretty as a vase of flowers, a new mom will be so grateful for it once she gets home.
 It can include practical items like large pads and painkillers, and also pretty socks, and a fresh-smelling candle.
-Here are some items to consider adding to your postpartum recovery kit and some other great options if she had a C-section.
+Here are some things to consider adding to your postpartum recovery kit and some other great recovery options if she had a C-section.

 Yes, flowers are pretty standard, but we still love them!
 You can help brighten their hospital room with a pretty bouquet they can take home with them.
 There is something about looking at a bouquet of flowers and feeling loved.
-You can either pick them up on your way over (Trader Joe’s is a great place for fresh flowers) or buy a bouquet at the hospital gift shop on the way up to their room.
+You can either pick them up on your way over or buy a bouquet at the hospital gift shop on the way up to their room.